ian-ross/old-blog/posts/2012/12/26/polyphasic-sleep-day-2.markdown

 author: Ian
 tags: sleep
 published: 2012-12-26 11:11:08
-title: Polyphasic Sleep: Day 2
+title: "Polyphasic Sleep: Day 2"
 ---
 Urgh.
 Well, that didn't go quite as I was hoping.
 I discovered that I didn't much enjoy being awake on my own through the 16 hours of